 How will the NPS fund the Adaptive Management Program?
 What resources are available?

-How does the adaptive management plan differ from the final Plan/SEIS?
+How does the Adaptive Management Plan differ from the final Plan/SEIS?

-What are resource indicators?
+What are resource metrics?

 What is the role for the public in Yellowstone’s Adaptive Management Program for winter use?